Mt. Harlan AVA: Climate

 The vineyards around Mt.
 Harlan are located at an elevation of around 2200 ft where special microclimatic conditions exist.
 The Mt.
 Harlan viticultural area is distinguished from the lower elevations and valley floor by cooler temperatures, less incidence of fog, and higher rainfall with less danger of frost as a result of differing air drainage on upland and lowland areas.
 According to the Soil Survey of San Benito County (hereafter, Soil Survey), the average annual temperature within the Mt.
 Harlan viticultural area is between 56 and 60 F. This contrasts with the warmer average annual temperatures of Lime Kiln and Cienega Valleys to the northeast 60 and 62 F. This dissimilarity in temperature translates into differing maturation periods for mountain grapes and valley grapes.

 In the mountains, the cooler temperatures retard the ripening of the grapes.
 Therefore, more time is required for the grapes to reach acceptable sugar levels.
 The warmer temperatures of the valley floor allow the varieties planted there to ripen earlier.
 Generally, harvest will occur two to four weeks later in Mt.
 Harlan than in Lime Kiln and Cienega Valleys.
 This difference in harvest dates further distinguishes the Mt.
 Harlan viticultural area from its immediate neighbors to the east.
 Fog also piays a major role in distinguishing the Mt.
 Harlan viticultural area.
 Because of the higher elevations at Mt.
 Harlan, fog is not nearly so prevalent as it is in Cienega and Lime Kiln Valleys.
 As the air over the California Central Valley heats each morning, it rises, creating a suction effect that pulls the moist Pacific Ocean air inland.
 The Gabilan Range acts as a natural barrier to this eastward flowing cool air, keeping the cooling, moist breezes west of the valley areas.
 Yet the Pacific air from Monterey Bay flows into the interior through Chittenden Pass and Pacheco Pass, bringing the effects of fog and moist air through San Benito County and into the Central Valley.
 As the fog enters Cienega and Lime Kiln Valleys it may often reach the 1400 ft elevation.
 At the same time that vineyards in Cienega and Lime Kiln Valleys are blanketed under fog, the vineyards on Mt.
 Harlan are exposed to full sun.
 When the fog occasionally does reach the mountain vineyards, it burns off early in the morning, sometimes a full two hours ahead of the valley.
 The result is more hours of sunlight on Mt.
 Harlan than in the valleys.
 Rainfall also distinguishes the Mt.
 Harlan viticultural area from the neighboring viticultural areas.
 The disparity in rainfall between Cienega/Lime Kiln Valleys, 16 in annually, and Mt.
 Harlan, 35 to 40 in annually, is a major point of distinction.
+The USDA plant hardiness zones are 9a and 9b.